-The first step in auditioning for the Special Entry Dance Program (SEDP) is to complete the Application to Audition form.
+The first step in auditioning for the Special Entry Dance Program (SEDP) is to complete the Application Form which can be found below.

 Please complete the form with as much information as possible so we have a clear picture of your previous dance experience.

-Having submitted the Application to Audition form, you will then be contacted by the College to confirm your audition date and time.
+Having submitted the Application to Audition Form, you will then be contacted by the College to confirm receipt of your Application Form.

 What to wear

 Normal dance attire.
 Please ensure that you feel comfortable, yet are still wearing tight-fitting, flattering clothes.
 Do not wear anything that could compromise your lines, shape or could restrict movement.
 Hair is to be tied back neatly, either in a pony-tail or bun.
 Jazz shoes are the preferred footwear but bare feet/foot thongs are also acceptable.

 Can my family and friends watch my audition?